NZN/NSUserDefaults-AESEncryptor/README.md

 ## Change-log

-A brief summary of each NZBundle release can be found on the [wiki](https://github.com/NZN/NSUserDefaults-AESEncryptor/wiki/Change-log).
+A brief summary of each NSUserDefaults-AESEncryptor release can be found on the [wiki](https://github.com/NZN/NSUserDefaults-AESEncryptor/wiki/Change-log).